2 Jul 2019

 But even as I found myself recoiling, a couple of times, I could see that this was due to some of my preconceived ideas.
 These stories don’t have the authority of Scripture, of course - but they are very thought-provoking.
 As, indeed, were the parables Jesus told, some of which would have made the religious leaders of his time very angry.
 But they’re stories - and stories reach into our emotions and make us ponder in ways entirely differently from direct teaching or exposition.

 I can’t say that all the stories struck me equally.
 Sometimes I read one, and shrugged a little, and moved on.
-Different people will be struck in different ways, I’m sure, and not every story will strike a chord in every listener.
-The same was true in Jesus’ time, I’m sure.
+Different people will be affected in different ways, I’m sure, and not every story will strike a chord in every listener.
+The same was most likely true in Jesus’ time.

 I don’t like dramas or stories being explained, in general.
 However, although I was a bit dubious about reading the commentaries after each story, the author manages to avoid insulting the reader’s intelligence.
 They are more along the lines of how the idea for the story came into being, and other meta-comments rather than hand-holding detailed explanations.
 And I found them interesting, on the whole.